jpapa87/react-hooks-jsx-lab/README.md

 ## Instructions

-In this lab, we will be rendering a few children components in our top-most
+In this lab, we will be rendering a few children components in our react-hooks-jsx-labtop-most
 component: `App`.
 The components are set up, but we need to update the JSX they return.
 We'll be writing all our code in the `NavBar.js`, `Home.js`, and `About.js` files.
 These files are all located in the `src/components` directory.